On the additive image of 0th persistent homology: Introduction

-In Section~\ref{sec:scalarsfiniteorder}, we show that if $R$ has a basis where each basis vector is mapped to a scalar multiple of another basis vector, and the scalar is a root of unity, then $R$ is additively $\Set$-realizable.
+In Section~\ref{sec:scalarsfiniteorder}, we show that if a representation $R$ has a basis where each basis vector is mapped to a scalar multiple of another basis vector, and the scalar is a root of unity, then $R$ is additively $\Set$-realizable.
 We establish this result using two distinct approaches: first, an explicit method involving matrices in Section~\ref{sec.vandermonde}, and second, as a corollary of a broader result on group actions in Section~\ref{sec.groupac}.
 The latter approach also yields a slight improvement in the running time of Result~\ref{resX.gaussian}, discussed in Section~\ref{sec:gset-algorithm}.

-In Section~\ref{sec:transfer}, we investigate how $\set$-realizability changes when the category $X$ is modified.
-Specifically, we consider cases of a full subcategory (Section~\ref{sec:fullsubcat}), a full subcategory lacking only one terminal object (Section~\ref{sec:terminalobj}), and the case of a quiver obtained from another by reversing the arrows at a source with at most two outgoing arrows (Section~\ref{sect.APR}).
-Notably, we show that if the indexing category contains a terminal vertex $t$ and $R$ is additively $\Set$-realizable, then $\dim R(t) \leq 1$.
+In Section~\ref{sec:transfer}, we investigate how $\Set$-realizability changes when the category $X$ is modified.
+Specifically, we consider cases of a full subcategory (Section~\ref{sec:fullsubcat}), a full subcategory lacking only one terminal object (Section~\ref{sec:terminalobj}), edge contractions (Section~\ref{sec.edge_contractions}), and the case of a quiver obtained from another by reversing the arrows at a source with at most two outgoing arrows (Section~\ref{sect.APR}).
+Notably, we show that if the indexing category contains a terminal vertex $t$ and $R$ is indecomposable and additively $\Set$-realizable, then $\dim R(t) \leq 1$ (Corollary~\ref{prop.colim_1d}).
 This result provides an explanation for why Eq.~\eqref{eq.intro-comm} does not belong to the additive image.
 Building on this, we prove the following.